Ded Moroz vs Santa Claus

 They both became a symbol of the New Year holiday.

 First I’d like to say some words about Ded Moroz (or Moroz, Grandfather Frost, Treskun, Studenetz).
 He is a Slavonic deity, Lord of the winter cold.

 Hard to believe, but in the twentieth century Grandfather Frost had nearly disappeared!
 After the revolution, it was decided that to celebrate Christmas and New Year was bad for the people!
 However, in 1935 Ded Moroz appeared on New Year celebrations.
-It’s difficult to imagine that almost for 20 years the New Year was banned!
+It’s difficult to imagine that almost for 20 years the New Year celebrations were banned!

-Prior to 1998, all-union, and then the All-Russian Ded Moroz lived in Arkhangelsk.
+Prior to 1998, All-union, and then the All-Russian Ded Moroz lived in Arkhangelsk.
 In 1998, Moscow Mayor Luzhkov and the governor of the Vologda region Pozgalev housed fabulous old man in Veliky Ustyug, Vologda region.